WeversonL/CEP_CNPJ_Query_Python/README.md

-# CEP Query in Python
+# CEP and CNPJ Query in Python

 ### Program made in Python 3.9.5